Vanathi07/EI-Coding-Exercises/README.md

 2. **Observer Pattern**:
    - Manages the relationship between rooms and their sensors (occupancy sensor, light controller, air conditioning controller).
-   - `Room` is the observable class, and the controllers and sensors are observers.
+   - Room is the observable class, and the controllers and sensors are observers.

 3. **Command Pattern**:
    - Encapsulates booking, cancellation, and status update logic in methods, allowing for flexible and extendable operations.

+## Class Descriptions

+**Observer.java**
+- Defines the Observer interface with an update method.

+**Sensor.java**
+- Implements the Observer interface for sensors.

+**ControlSystem.java**
+- Implements the Observer interface for control systems like AC and lights.

+**Room.java**
+- Represents a room with methods for booking, occupancy, and notifying observers.

+**SmartOffice.java**
+- Singleton class that manages the configuration and operations of the office facility.

+**Command.java**
+- Defines the Command interface with an execute method.

+**ConfigureRoomsCommand.java**
+- Command to configure the number of rooms.

+**SetRoomCapacityCommand.java**
+- Command to set the capacity of a specific room.

+**BookRoomCommand.java**
+- Command to book a room.

+**CancelBookingCommand.java**
+- Command to cancel a room booking.

+**AddOccupantsCommand.java**
+- Command to add occupants to a room.